ubugeeei/chibivue/book/online-book/src/en/00-introduction/010-about.md

   Here, we will undertake the basic implementations related to the Component System.
 In fact, since we'll have already set the base for the Component System in the Basic Virtual DOM section, here we'll focus on other aspects of the Component System.
 This includes features like props/emit, provide/inject, extensions to the reactive system, and lifecycle hooks.

 - **Basic Template Compiler Section**
-  In addition to a compiler for the virtual DOM system implemented in the Basic Virtual DOM section, we will implement directives like v-on, v-bind, and v-for.
+  In addition to a compiler for the Virtual DOM system implemented in the Basic Virtual DOM section, we will implement directives like v-on, v-bind, and v-for.
 Generally, this will involve the component's template option, and we won't cover SFC (Single File Components) here.

 - **Basic SFC Compiler Section**
   In this section, we will craft a fairly practical SFC compiler.
 Leveraging the template compiler from the Basic Template Compiler section, the primary focus here will be on implementing the script compiler.
 Specifically, we'll implement the script's default exports and the script setup of SFCs.
 By the end of this section, the feel should be quite close to the usual Vue experience.